Differentially Private Data Release via Statistical Election to Partition Sequentially: Introduction

-In addition to the one-step DIPS methods, there are also sequential or hierarchical methods to release differentially private data or statistics.
-For example, \citet{xiao2010differentially} propose Privlet via a two-step wavelet-based multidimensional partitioning approach.
-Privlet has been shown to be very effective in the 1-dimensional case, but made only slight improvements in the 2-dimensional case, and the performance would be even worse at higher dimensions \citep{qardaji2013differentially}. \citet{hay2010boosting} develop the universal histogram to inject noise to low-dimensional histograms with improved accuracy in histogram bin counts by exploring the inherent consistency constraints in the hierarchical histogram and using post-processing to satisfy the consistency constraints. \cite{qardaji2013understanding} extend the method to relatively high dimensional data. \citet{xiao2012dpcube} propose a two-phase partitioning approach for multidimensional data cubes or histograms called DPCube. \citet{gardner2013share} conducted a followup study by implementing DPCube on biomedical data to explore its practical feasibility on real-world data sets, but discovered that DPCube is inefficient in constructing accurate high-dimensional histograms. \citet{li2017partitioning} introduce two partitioning-based mechanisms -- the privacy-aware partitioning mechanism and the utility-based partitioning mechanism, respectively -- that depend on a public but personalized (individual) privacy parameter.
-These methods have not been implemented to real-world data, likely due to being ``... unable to provide corresponding error guarantees with such procedures for general functions'' \citep{cummings2018individual}.
+Some researchers consider DIPS methods as ``flat'' or one-step in the sense that DP noises are injected all at once or in parallel, such as the smooth and perturbed histograms \citep{wasserman2010statistical}, MOdel-based DIPS (MODIPS) \citep{liu2016model}, DPCopula \citep{DPcopula}, and PrivBayes \citep{PrivBayes}, among others.
+There also exist DP procedures that partition data sequentially and inject random noises in a hierarchical manner to improve accuracy of certain types of queries in low-dimensional settings.
+Though the focus of these DP mechanisms is not data synthesis, they may be used for data syntheses with some adaptations or with additional steps.
+We refer to this type of DIPS as sequential or hierarchical as opposed to flat.
+For example, \citet{xiao2010differentially} proposed Privelet via a two-step wavelet-based multidimensional partitioning approach to release range count queries.
+Privelet is effective in the one-dimensional case but makes only slight improvements in the two-dimensional case, and the performance could be even worse at higher dimensions \citep{qardaji2013geo}. \citet{xiao2012dpcube} presented DPCube as a two-phase partitioning approach for data cubes. \citet{gardner2013share} implemented DPCube in biomedical data to explore its practical feasibility on real-world data, but discovered that DPCube is inefficient in constructing accurate high-dimensional histograms. \citet{hay2010boosting} developed the universal histogram (UH) to inject noise to histogram bi-partitioning with improved accuracy in histogram bin counts by exploring the inherent consistency constraints. \cite{qardaji2013understanding} extended the method to relatively high dimensional data. \citet{hay2016principled} conducted an extensive comparison on most of the above mentioned algorithms using a set of evaluation principles (DPBench), and provided valuable insights on the pros and cons on the methods for answering 1- and 2-dimensional range queries. \citet{li2017partitioning} introduced the privacy-aware partitioning mechanism and the utility-based partitioning mechanism that depend on a public but personalized privacy parameter.
+These methods have not been implemented to real-world data likely due to being ``unable to provide corresponding error guarantees with such procedures for general functions'' \citep{cummings2018individual}.